 “Every person with a superior voice is a capitalist.
 There is always a ready market for this talent, be it as a speaker or singer”

-This book has been scanned from an original copy dated from the early 1900’s.
-It is an EXTREMELY valuable book!
-When Eugene Feuchtinger began teaching the science of the voice around the turn of the century, it was revolutionary and this method has been essentially lost since!
-The voice instructors today will regrettably teach you the wrong methods and you will end up with a damaged voice.
-I cannot emphasis how important it is for EVERY person to study this manual and to have absolute control over their voice and use it for the purpose that it was intended in this life because the voice is something that can be used in everyday situations and even provide you with something valuable to contribute to the world!
+Even so, after all this time, many teachers still do not know these scientific teachings that will absolutely correct every flaw that your voice currently has (including stuttering, lisping, throaty or screeching voices) and it will leave you with the voice that you have always dreamed of because, for the first time, you will be working with Nature’s law.
+However, most of the time, we fall for gimmicks and shortcuts to get the voice sounding up to par for a while but regrettably you will end up with a damaged voice.
+I cannot emphasis how important it is for EVERY person to study these Lessons in order to have absolute control over their voice and use it for the purpose that it was intended in this life because the voice is something that can be used in everyday situations and even provide you with something valuable to contribute to the world!

 The supposition was, that if you speak or sing frequently and for a sufficient length of time for many years, the vocal organ would become strong; but this is entirely erroneous.
 What would you think of a piano teacher, whose pupil has told him that the piano at home was in bad shape, that many strings were loose and several keys refused to respond to the touch, if he should say to this pupil: “Just continue to take lessons and practice daily, the piano will improve as you go on?”

-“This book will create your voice.”
+These Lessons will create your voice.
 Your part is to follow these instructions implicitly.

 There is nothing in all infinity, whether great or small, which was not created through the “Word,” hence, there is nothing which is of greater importance than the word and the tone out of which the word is made.
 Our very thoughts are inseparable from language.